 Prick the pastry all over with a fork to stop it puffing up.
 Bake for 15-20 minutes or until browned and crisp.

-Place 900ml of the milk in a medium saucepan, place over a low heat and heat the milk to nearly boiling, but don't let it boil.
+Place 800ml of the milk in a medium saucepan, place over a low heat and heat the milk to nearly boiling, but don't let it boil.

-Place the remaining 100ml milk, the egg yolks, 150g sugar, vanilla sugar and the lemon zest in a medium sized bowl.
-Using electric beaters, whisk until thick and creamy.
-Add the flour, whisk until it is all incorporated with no lumps.
+Place the remaining 200ml milk, the egg yolks, vanilla pudding, caster sugar, vanilla sugar and the lemon zest, in a medium sized bowl.
+Sift in the cornflour and plain flour.
+Whisk until it is all incorporated with no lumps.

-With the beaters running, slowly pour in the hot milk into the egg yolk mixture.
-Pour the mixture back into the saucepan and place over a low heat and with constant mixing, cook for about 10 minutes or until the mixture thickens like a custard.
+While whisking, slowly pour in the hot milk into the egg yolk mixture.
+Pour the mixture back into the saucepan and place over a low heat and with constant mixing, cook for about 5-10 minutes or until the mixture thickens like a custard.
+Remove from heat.

-Place the egg whites in a medium sized bowl with the remaining 100g caster sugar.
-Using clean beaters, whisk until you get stiff peaks.
+Place the egg whites in a medium sized bowl.
+Using an electric beater, whisk until you get stiff peaks.
 Now add 1/3 of the egg whites into the hot custard, whisk it in with a hand whisk, or use the electric beaters.
 Add 1/2 of the remaining egg whites, whisk in, then the remaining egg whites, whisk until it is all incorporated.

 Place 1 sheet of pastry into the base of a 5cm deep cake tin that is the same size as the pastry, about 23cm x 23cm.